Paul-B98/django-project-template/README.md

 ## Features

-- 📁 Pre-configured with `poetry` for dependency management
+- 📁 Pre-configured with `uv` for dependency management
 - 🪛 Linting with `ruff`
 - 🔧 Type checking with `mypy`
 - 🧪 Testing with `pytest`